 Mobile device development is differentiated from desktop and Web application development primarily by the hardware and other system constraints of the device that the application will run on.
 Those constraints vary slightly from platform to platform.
-This guide focuses on resources to help application designers and developers learn about a cross section of some of the most promising platforms available.
+This guide focuses on resources to help application designers and developers

 The Apple mobile devices, including the iPhone, iPod Touch and iPad, are giants in the consumer electronics world.
 Although first generation devices tend to fall short of many corporate needs, Apple products' ease of use and Steve Jobs' magic touch attract a cult following.
 The iPad in particular shows promise for uptake in enterprises -- and its innovative user interface is already influencing new application design.

 Probably the best place to start when branching out into a new platform is to go straight to the source.
 The official iOS developer site from Apple allows developers to download the SDK and begin to develop and test new applications.
 It also has information on distributing new apps on the App Store.
 The free iOS SDK includes Xcode IDE, an iPhone simulator with Open GL ES support, Interface Builder, Instruments, frameworks, compilers and Shark analysis tools.

 In order to to take advantage of the multi-touch features built into the iPhone, another good resource to explore is Apple's Cocoa Touch framework.
 It includes the UIKit for file handling, networking, string building, and other other basic functions.
 Cocoa Touch also include other frameworks for 3d graphics, networking, professional audio, networking, and specialized Objective C frameworks that reduce many complex tasks to a few lines of code.